TITANIC-YELLOW/FEM/README.md

 ```

 ### Notes
-* If you want to convert any pyramid type integral domain into a standard integral domain, you need to perform coordinate transformation on the original function, and IntInPyramid (func) can only handle functions in the standard integral domain.
+* *IntInPyramid* can only handle functions in the standard integral domain, so you need to perform coordinate transformation on the original function if you the integral domain is not standard.
 * Make sure that you have installed *numpy*.
 * PyramidInt64.pyd can only be operated in *Python3.9*.

 ### Examples